 Make Popsicle Stick Ornaments & Decorations

 Popsicle sticks are the ultimate craft because you can make almost anything out of them including Christmas decorations!
 Christmas a tree, reindeer, snowmen, snowflakes, picture frames, sleds, or Santa the possibilities are endless.
-All you need is Popsicle sticks, glue, paint or markers, beads, googly eyes, or glitter, and string if you want to make it into an ornament.
+All you need is Popsicle sticks, glue, paint or markers, beads, googly eyes, glitter, and string if you want to make it into an ornament.
 For more ideas on Christmas crafts made with Popsicle sticks click here.

 Christmas Card Making

-If you have other kids activities families can do over winter break, drop them in the comments.
+If you have other kid’s activities families can do over winter break, drop them in the comments.
 We can all use more ideas to keep our kiddos busy…

 Dance in the Snow

 If you are reaching the end of break and your kids are looking for an extra day or two off or maybe a bit of snow is on its way, then you can do a snow dance.
-There are a few fun rituals that you can do in hopes to bring on a snow day!
+There are a few fun rituals you can do to bring on a snow day!

 Kansas City, MO (downtown)

-Come create for an hour, for free.
+Create for an hour, for free.
 There’s no catch!
 Hallmark just wants Kansas City Kids to have fun. 🙂